Army Dog Handler Jobs: Duties, Salary and Career Outlook

 Aviation jobs in the United States Army include flying, repairing and maintaining helicopters and unmanned aerial vehicles.
 The...

-The United States Army has recently set up GoArmyEd.
-It is an online portal where soldiers can ask for tuition assistance to...
+The U.S. Army's GoArmyEd website is an online portal where soldiers can ask for tuition assistance to take classroom, distance...

 Just as there are many types of dogs, there are many types of dog handlers.
 From tracking narcotics to saving lives, from...